Things I'm building

 An AI-native Next.js + Turborepo starter you assemble and own for shipping many MVPs fast — not a rented SaaS boilerplate, not a black-box fork.
 You wire vetted libraries (Next.js, Drizzle, Better Auth, Stripe, shadcn/ui) with pnpm generators, composing only what you need.
 Built to be driven by Claude Code via a root CLAUDE.md and a .claude/ directory of skills and subagents.
 Open source.

 An anonymous venting PWA — the successor to Minddump.
-Built on the shipwright starter with Better Auth, an offline PWA shell, and file upload, with a Google Play release ('Kindling: Vent Anonymously') in preparation.
+Built on the shipwright starter with Better Auth, an offline PWA shell, and file upload, then wrapped as a TWA and published to Google Play as 'Kindling: Vent Anonymously'.
+It targets Android 16 and opts into edge-to-edge display with safe-area padding.

 A five-modality personal generation factory where Claude drives image, video, 3D, voice, and music through MCP tools — generate → machine gate → inspect the thumbnail directly → retry.
-I consolidated a shared kernel (GPU arbitration, a SQLite asset store, thumbnails), per-modality MCP servers, and a FastAPI + React gallery into a single monorepo via history-preserving subtree merges, centralizing the generation GPU, data, and frontend on one RTX 4080 laptop.
-Asset lineage and review verdicts live in the DB so an agent's judgment flows back into the library, locked by 300+ tests.
+I consolidated a shared kernel (GPU arbitration, a SQLite asset store, thumbnails, a common server skeleton), per-modality MCP servers, and a FastAPI + React gallery into a single monorepo via history-preserving subtree merges, centralizing the generation GPU, data, and frontend on one RTX 4080 laptop.
+The gallery now carries an agent harness: describe what you want in natural language and a local LLM calls the tools itself, walking generation through review.
+Character-preserving edits, a multi-hop lineage tree, collection filters and tag autocomplete make the library browsable.
+Asset lineage and review verdicts live in the DB so an agent's judgment flows back into the library, locked by 320+ tests.
+Development runs across two machines, with machine-specific values isolated into profiles and a six-layer fingerprint (code, Python, ComfyUI, models, runtime, machine) answering whether they are actually in the same state.
 It absorbs and succeeds 3d-asset-studio, which supplied the assets for Studio Apartment.

 An operations toolkit for driving my 4080 AI server over SSH (via Tailscale).
 It ships a wrapper that sends PowerShell safely as an EncodedCommand, idempotent ssh-alias setup, and status checks for GPU/ports/Funnel/Caddy — designed so a Claude Code session can operate the box directly.
 Internal tooling.